servactory/servactory.com/docs/guide/options/advanced.md

 ---
-title: Operating modes for attribute options
+title: Advanced operating mode for attribute options
-description: Description and examples of using operating modes of options for all service attributes
+description: Description and examples of using advanced operating modes of options for all service attributes
 prev: Options for service attributes
 next: Using actions in service
 ---